 He is a writer for Stockroom and a leading figure for Pocc, a community dedicated to positively changing the experiences of people of colour in the creative industries.

 He has written two episodes of SPELLBOUND, a new YA series for Hulu and Cottonwood Media, and has original projects in development with Joi Productions and Urban Myth.

 Isaac’s writing and plays have also been selected for competitions and festivals by The Vaults, Talawa, Arcola, Southwark Playhouse, Stratford Arts, and Bush Theatre.

-Isaac has twice been shortlisted for the Film London/London Calling short film awards whilst his writing and plays have been selected for competitions and festivals by Talawa, Arcola, Southwark Playhouse, Stratford Arts and Bush Theatre.
-Isaac’s work has earned him a large YouTube following with clients including Universal, Sony, Beats By Dre, and Ministry Of Sound.
-In 2015 his video for Sam Feldt “Show Me Love” was Screen Nation nominated and came 2nd on Promo News most viewed (behind Beyoncé).
-He has been selected to join BFI Network x Bafta crew 2021, and The School of High Tide 2021.
+His promo work has earned him a large YouTube following with clients including Universal, Sony, Beats By Dre, and Ministry of Sound.
+In 2015, his video for Sam Feldt’s ‘Show Me Love’ was Screen Nation nominated, and came in 2nd on Promo News most viewed (behind Beyoncé).

 Isaac says – “I am thrilled to be joining Stockroom at this stage in my journey as a writer.
 They have a reputation for producing thoughtful, ballsy, bold and artistic work, which often captures the zeitgeist and sparks debate.
 At a time where theatre’s absence is being so keenly felt, it feels like a golden opportunity and blessing to be part of something that will hopefully have a positive impact on British theatre’s future, not to mention disrupt the status quo a tad.
 I can’t wait to meet the writers and cause a stir.”